TORCH FAT WHILE YOU SLEEP! With ThermoHeat® Nighttime: A Scientific Review

 By Robert Schinetsky

-When it comes to losing weight, building muscle, performing optimally, or just maintaining overall health and wellness, most people understand that its important to eat right and exercise regularly.
+When it comes to losing weight, building muscle, performing optimally, or just maintaining overall health and wellness, most people understand that it’s important to eat right and exercise regularly.

 However, the one glaring error that a significant portion of the population fails to take as seriously as their diet or training is sleep.